See full prescribing information for complete boxed warning.

 Females and Males of Reproductive Potential: Verify pregnancy status of females of reproductive potential prior to initiating ICLUSIG.
 Ponatinib may impair fertility in females, and it is not known if these effects are reversible.

-Pre-existing Hepatic Impairment: For patients with CP-CML, AP-CML, BP-CML, and Ph+ ALL receiving monotherapy, reduce the starting dose of ICLUSIG to 30mg orally once daily for patients with pre-existing hepatic impairment as these patients are more likely to experience adverse reactions compared to patients with normal hepatic function.
-For patients with newly diagnosed Ph+ ALL, no dosage adjustment is recommended.
+Pre-existing Hepatic Impairment: For patients with CP-CML, AP-CML, BP-CML, and Ph+ ALL receiving monotherapy, reduce the starting dose of ICLUSIG to 30 mg orally once daily for patients with pre-existing hepatic impairment.
+For patients with newly diagnosed Ph+ ALL, no dosage adjustment is recommended when administering ICLUSIG to patients with mild hepatic impairment.

 Philadelphia Chromosome-Positive Acute Lymphoblastic Leukemia (Ph+ ALL)